turbot/tailpipe-plugin-aws/docs/tables/aws_lambda_log/queries.md

   log_group_name,
   count(case when log_type = 'START' then 1 end) as invocation_count,
   count(case when log_level = 'ERROR' then 1 end) as error_count,
-  count(case when message ilike '%timed out%' then 1 end) as timeout_count, count(case when message ilike '%function was throttled%' then 1 end) as throttle_count, round(count(case when log_level = 'ERROR'
+  count(case when raw_message ilike '%timed out%' then 1 end) as timeout_count,
+  count(case when raw_message ilike '%function was throttled%' then 1 end) as throttle_count,
+  round(count(case when log_level = 'ERROR'
-    or message ilike '%timed out%'
+    or raw_message ilike '%timed out%'
-    or message ilike '%function was throttled%' then 1 end) * 100.0 /
+    or raw_message ilike '%function was throttled%' then 1 end) * 100.0 /
     nullif(count(case when log_type = 'START' then 1 end), 0), 2) as error_percentage
 from
   aws_lambda_log